bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 ## Shipping

 <details>
-  <summary>Buy two of X and buy two of Y get free shipping to all zones start/end times AND operator</summary>
+  <summary>Buy two of X and buy two of Y and get free shipping to all zones start/end times (AND operator)</summary>

 <!--
 type: tab